kohrVid/kohrVid-website/README.md

 ## Deploy to production

-This is really more of a note to self as I seem to forget this _everytime I update the site._ The assets can only be compiled locally with a command like
+This is really more of a note to self as I seem to forget this _everytime I update the site._ The assets should compile automatically during deployment.
+If they don't, I could just run:
-this:

     heroku run bundle exec rake assets:precompile RAILS_ENV=$ENV -a $appName

+This depends on the following buildpacks:

+  * heroku/ruby
+  * heroku/nodejs